-- of the Director and/or Assistant Director - B. Picks up and distributes mail as needed - C. Maintains an adequate inventory of office supplies for five library locations - D. Maintains monthly events calendar for five library locations
+- A. Answers phones, takes messages, and answers questions in the absence of the Director and/or Assistant Director - B. Picks up and distributes mail as needed - C. Maintains an adequate inventory of office supplies for five library locations - D. Maintains monthly events calendar for five library locations